Corso di inglese completo gratis

 06 Elementary Level

-03:50 past simple for regular and irregular verbs (spelling and pronunciation)
+03:50 simple past for regular and irregular verbs (spelling and pronunciation)

 12:55 simple past negative and question form